michaelmilleryoder/michaelmilleryoder.github.io/collections/_cs2731_fall2023/hw2.md

 This dataset consists of requests among Wikipedia editors posted on user talk pages, as well as posts on the coding help forum Stack Exchange (see the Stanford Politeness Corpus, [Danescu-Niculescu-Mizil et al. 2013](https://aclanthology.org/P13-1025)).

 ## 2.1 Feature-based logistic regression models
-In this section, you will build a logistic regression model based on features, some that are specified and some that you design.
+In this section, you will build a logistic regression model based on bag-of-word features and/or features of your own design.
 You can do whatever preprocessing you see fit.
 You will report performance using 5-fold cross-validation on the dataset, which you will set up.

 ### Tasks for section 2.1
 Implement and try the following feature and model combinations:
 * *Logistic regression with bag-of-words (unigram) features*.
 Build a logistic regression classifier that uses bag-of-words (unigram) features.
 * *Logistic regression with your own features/change in preprocessing*.
 Design and test at least two of your own custom features or change the preprocessing in at least one way.
 Note that these features can be used in conjunction with bag-of-words features or by themselves.
-Good features would be more prevalent or less prevalent with one class than the other.
 Possible features/changes to add and test include:
 	* Tf-idf transformed bag-of-words features
-	* Changing count ngram features to binary 0 or 1 for the presence of unigrams
+	* Changing count bag-of-words features to binary 0 or 1 for the presence of unigrams
 	* N-gram features (sequences of words) beyond the single words used for the bag-of-words features
 	* Different preprocessing (stemming, different tokenizations, stopword removal)
 	* Reducing noisy features with feature selection